 2. Build a Lean, Fast, and Flexible Supply Chain

-Gymshark keeps its supply chain lean, meaning:
+Gymshark keeps its supply chain lean and responsive.

-- no overproduction
+- avoiding overproduction

-- no unnecessary SKU expansion
+- limiting unnecessary SKU expansion

-- no slow retail lead times
+- reducing slow retail lead times

-- no heavy warehouse requirements
+- minimizing heavy warehouse inventory

-Why lean production works:
+Why lean production works

 - lower inventory risk